deathbeds/pidgy/docs/best-practices.md

   A useful document, as both literature and python program, must be literate in all readable, reproducible and reusable contexts.

-- One `"h1"` or major heading per page.
+- One `"h1"` or major heading per document.

   Abide [Web Content Accessibility Guidelines][wcag] so that information can be accessed by differently abled audiences.
 This constraint indicates that one